-- A fair and reasonable mix of projects selected via a rigorous assessment process in each of the four Atlantic Provinces and Quebec. - · All final approvals of Ultimate Projects are announced annually before the opening of conservation field season. - RFPs for applied research projects follow a similar rigorous selection process.
+- · A balanced allocation of funding that reflects our target geographical areas and priorities. - A fair and reasonable mix of projects selected via a rigorous assessment process in each of the four Atlantic Provinces and Quebec. - All final approvals of Ultimate Projects are announced annually before the opening of conservation field season. - RFPs for applied research projects follow a similar rigorous selection process.

-Project Reporting: The Foundation and recipients enter into a funding agreement that sets out the respective terms and conditions of the grant as well as various obligations.
+Project Reporting: The Foundation and recipient-partners enter into a funding agreement that sets out the respective terms and conditions of the grant as well as various obligations.
 Periodic progress reports and a final report are required and agreed upon by mutual agreement.